joshuasrichardson/AntHillSearch/README.md

 user.Controls</code> Below is a complete list of all the controls available right now (There may be more to come).

+All of these controls are available in the Engineering interface, but many are not available in the User interface or Recording interface.
+None are available in the Empirical Testing interface.

 ### Agent Controls